rethinkbooks/interview-project/README.md

 # interview-project
 Bookshout interview project.

-Assignment: Using the GitHub Search API, implement a single page React web app that queries repositories based on user input and displays the following data / options:
+Assignment: Using the GitHub Search API, implement a web app that queries repositories based on user input and displays the following data / options:

 Business Requirements:
 - A list of the results along with the programming language for that repo